An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power spectrum: Validation of the improved model

 \subsection{The effect of varying redshift}

 Finally, in Figure~\ref{fig:Fits_zEvol} we examine how the best fit parameters in Eq.~(\ref{eq:model}) vary with redshift.
-We first consider the characteristic wavenumber, $k_{\rm ref}$, in the upper left panel.
-For all models we find $k_{\rm ref}$ increases toward higher redshift.
+We first consider $k_{\rm auto}$ in the upper left panel.
+For all models we find $k_{\rm auto}$ increases toward higher redshift.
 This behaviour is driven by the redshift evolution of the IGM temperature and pixel-to-pixel variations in the \SiIII\ absorption.
-Recall from Section~\ref{sec:method} that $k_{\rm ref}$ characterises the scale dependence of $P_{\rm tot}(k)/P_{\rm Ly\alpha}(k)$, which has contributions from both the pixel-dependent optical depth ratio (i.e. Eq.~(\ref{eq:epsilon})) and thermal broadening.
+Recall from Section~\ref{sec:method} that $k_{\rm auto}$ characterises the scale dependence of $P_{\rm \SiIII}(k)$, which has contributions from both the pixel-dependent optical depth ratio (i.e. Eq.~(\ref{eq:epsilon})) and thermal broadening.
 The former depends on the redshift evolution of the silicon abundance, $\rm [Si/H]$, and the \SiIII\ fraction, $x_{\rm \SiIII}$.
-The latter introduces a redshift dependence according to $k_{\rm ref}(z) \propto b^{-2}(z) \propto T^{-1}(z)$, or equivalently $k_{\rm ref}(z) \propto T_0^{-1}(z)$ if the $\gamma$ redshift dependence is weak.
-In our fiducial model the pixel dependency has a redshift evolution that approximately follows the behaviour of $a_{\rm \SiIII}(z)$ in the lower left panel of Figure~\ref{fig:Fits_zEvol} (see discussion below) whereas $T_0(z)$ peaks at $z \sim 3$ due to photo-heating from \HeII\ reionisation \citep[see e.g.][]{Puchwein2019,Gaikwad2021}.
+The latter introduces a redshift dependence according to $k_{\rm auto}(z) \propto b^{-2}(z) \propto T^{-1}(z)$, or equivalently $k_{\rm auto}(z) \propto T_0^{-1}(z)$ if the $\gamma$ redshift dependence is weak.
+In our fiducial model the pixel dependency has a redshift evolution that approximately follows the behaviour of $a_{\rm auto}(z)$ in the lower left panel of Figure~\ref{fig:Fits_zEvol} (see discussion below) whereas $T_0(z)$ peaks at $z \sim 3$ due to photo-heating from \HeII\ reionisation \citep[see e.g.][]{Puchwein2019,Gaikwad2021}.
+In contrast, we find $k_{\rm cross}$ decreases toward higher redshift so that the cross term oscillations are damped less rapidly at earlier times.
+In our model this is driven by the increasing abundance of \SiIII\ toward higher redshift.
+This shifts the coeval \Lya\ absorption lines to lower column densities and pushes the decorrelation between \SiIII\ and \Lya\ to smaller scales.